TrellixVulnTeam/swahilipython_SCMU/Doc/library/code.rst

 .. method:: InteractiveConsole.resetbuffer()

-   Remove any unhandled source text from the input buffer.
+   Remove any unhandled source text kutoka the input buffer.

 .. method:: InteractiveConsole.raw_input(prompt="")

    Write a prompt and read a line.
 The returned line does not include the trailing newline.
 When the user enters the EOF key sequence, :exc:`EOFError` is raised.
-   The base implementation reads from ``sys.stdin``; a subclass may replace this with a different implementation.
+   The base implementation reads kutoka ``sys.stdin``; a subkundi may replace this with a different implementation.